ChainYo/Etch_a_Sketch/README.md

 # Etch_a_Sketch
 The Odin Project : JS project

 Some features could be added, but that's already fine.
+Work done.